Bengal1/Simple-CNN-OOP/README.md

-[**Dropout**](https://pytorch.org/docs/stable/generated/torch.nn.Dropout.html) - During training, randomly zeroes some of the elements of the input tensor with a given probability *p* using samples from a Bernoulli distribution.
+**Dropout** - During training, randomly zeroes some of the elements of the input tensor with a given probability *p* using samples from a Bernoulli distribution.
 Each channel will be zeroed out independently on every forward call.

-[**BatchNorm2d**](https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html) - Applies Batch Normalization over a 4D input, sclicing through *N* and computing statistics on *(N,H,W)* slices.
+**BatchNormalization** - Applies Batch Normalization over a 4D input, sclicing through *N* and computing statistics on *(N,H,W)* slices.

 #### *Loss & Optimization*
-[**Cross Enthropy Loss**](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) - This criterion computes the cross entropy loss between input logits and target.
+* **Cross Enthropy Loss** - This criterion computes the cross entropy loss between input logits and target.
 Loss function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "loss" associated with the event.
 The Cross Enthropy Loss function is commonly used in classification tasks both in traditional ML and deep learning, שnd it also has its advantages.
 For more information on [Loss function](https://en.wikipedia.org/wiki/Loss_function) and [Cross Enthropy Loss function](https://wandb.ai/sauravmaheshkar/cross-entropy/reports/What-Is-Cross-Entropy-Loss-A-Tutorial-With-Code--VmlldzoxMDA5NTMx).
 Also see [LossFunction.h](https://github.com/Bengal1/SimpleCNN-OOP/blob/master/SimpleCNN/LossFunction.h)

-[**Adam optimizer**](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) - The Adam optimization algorithm is an extension to stochastic gradient descent (SGD).
+* **Adam optimizer** - The Adam optimization algorithm is an extension to stochastic gradient descent (SGD).
 Unlike SGD, The method computes individual adaptive learning rates for different parameters from estimates of first and second moments of the gradients.
 For more information on [Stochastic gradient descent, extensions and variants](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
 Also see [Optimizer.h](https://github.com/Bengal1/SimpleCNN-OOP/blob/master/SimpleCNN/Optimizer.h)

 ## Typical Run